183rd Cavalry Regiment

-The 183rd Cavalry Regiment is a cavalry regiment of the United States Army, represented in the Virginia Army National Guard by 2nd Squadron, 183rd Cavalry (2-183).
-The squadron is the reconnaissance, surveillance, and target acquisition squadron of the 116th Infantry Brigade Combat Team, part of the 29th Infantry Division.
+The 183rd Cavalry Regiment was a cavalry regiment of the United States Army, represented in the Virginia Army National Guard by 2nd Squadron, 183rd Cavalry (2-183).
+The squadron was the reconnaissance, surveillance, and target acquisition squadron of the 116th Infantry Brigade Combat Team, part of the 29th Infantry Division.

 The 183rd Cavalry was established as the 183rd Infantry Regiment and was reflagged as a cavalry regiment in 2006.

-The 183rd is headquartered in Virginia Beach and all of its constituent troops are located there or nearby.
+The 183rd was headquartered in Portsmouth, Virginia and its constituent troops were located across the Hampton Roads area.

-Headquarters and Headquarters Troop, 2nd Battalion, 183rd Cavalry is one of several Army National Guard units with campaign credit for the War of 1812.
+Headquarters and Headquarters Troop, 2nd Battalion, 183rd Cavalry was one of several Army National Guard units with campaign credit for the War of 1812.

 History

 Early years

 The 183d Infantry Regiment was activated in 1920 following the end of World War I. As elements of the 116th Infantry Regiment.
 It arrived at the port of Newport News on 22 May 1919 on the USS Matsonia and was demobilized on 30 May 1919 at Camp Lee, Virginia.
 It was organized on 30 December 1919 as the 1st Provisional Infantry Regiment, Virginia National Guard, and redesignated the 1st Infantry Regiment, Virginia National Guard, on 7 September 1920.
 It was redesignated the 183d Infantry Regiment on 9 March 1922 and assigned to the 29th Division.
 On 22 February 1929, it was again redesignated the 1st Infantry Regiment.
 It was a part of the 91st Infantry Brigade (later redesignated the 88th Infantry Brigade) in the Virginia National Guard alongside the 116th Infantry Regiment.